-- 8.1 No decision shall be made by the Board unless upon a motion of a Trustee, seconded by another Trustee and approved by majority vote. - 8.2 A motion to vary the agenda to advance an item on the agenda so that it may be dealt with immediately following delegations concerning that item shall be in order. - 8.3 A Trustee shall not speak other than on the motion under debate.
-A Trustee shall only speak once on the same motion without the leave of the Board except to explain a part of his or her remarks which may have been misunderstood, or to raise a point of information or clarification.
-The mover of the motion, however, may speak again to close debate.
-Trustees shall not speak to any motion for a period of longer than ten minutes without the leave of the Board. - 8.4 Every Trustee present at a meeting of the Board has the right and duty to vote except where the Trustees has disqualified himself or herself from the proceedings because of a declared conflict of interest, which shall be recorded.
+- 10.4 Every Trustee present at a meeting of the Board has the right and duty to vote except where the Trustees has disqualified himself or herself from the proceedings because of a declared conflict of interest, which shall be recorded.
 This vote shall either be in the affirmative or the negative.
-Trustees not voting will be deemed to have voted in the affirmative. - 8.5 When a motion under consideration entertains several propositions, the vote upon each proposition shall be taken separately, if so requested by any Trustee present. - 8.6 After the Board has taken a vote on any motion, the Board shall not vote on that motion again at the same meeting. - 8.7 A reconsideration motion can only be proposed by a trustee who voted with the majority at a previous meeting. - 8.8 The Chair shall have the same voting rights as any other member - 8.9 Where the number of votes on a motion is equal, the motion is defeated and the Chair shall so indicate. - 8.10 All Trustee votes shall be recorded on all votes, except where a secret ballot has been held for election purposes. - 8.11 The Chairperson or other presiding officer shall determine all points of procedure except that any ruling may be challenged by any Trustee and decided by a majority vote of the Trustees present.
+Trustees not voting will be deemed to have voted in the affirmative. - 10.5 When a motion under consideration entertains several propositions, the vote upon each proposition shall be taken separately, if so requested by any Trustee present. - 10.6 After the Board has taken a vote on any motion, the Board shall not vote on that motion again at the same meeting. - 10.7 A reconsideration motion can only be proposed by a trustee who voted with the majority at a previous meeting. - 10.8 The Chair shall have the same voting rights as any other member - 10.9 Where the number of votes on a motion is equal, the motion is defeated and the Chair shall so indicate. - 10.10 All Trustee votes shall be recorded on all votes, except where a secret ballot has been held for election purposes. - 10.11 The Chair or other presiding officer shall determine all points of procedure except that any ruling may be challenged by any Trustee and decided by a majority vote of the Trustees present.
 Where a ruling of the chair is challenged, a motion to sustain the chair shall be made and a vote shall be taken forthwith without debate.

-9. Public Participation
+11. Public Participation

 The Board welcomes and provides for a variety of forms of public participation by members of the community.
 Public participation may be through presentations by a delegation, through formal question/comment periods in regular Board meetings or in the form of written communications.
-Such opportunities shall not be used to address matters which must be dealt with in in-camera meetings as noted elsewhere in this policy.
-For example, individual student matters must not be dealt with in a public setting.
-In addition, structures have been defined in legislation and collective agreements to deal with labour management issues.
-The public participation opportunities noted below are not to be used to deal with such matters.
-The Board respects and honors employee groups' contracts and official representatives and will therefore deal with labour management issues through defined legislated and collective agreement processes.
+Such opportunities shall not be used to address matters, which must be dealt with in in-camera meetings as noted elsewhere in this policy.